Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 Verify that all drains (floor, sink, bar, bathroom) are clean and flowing.

-Because cleaning is more vital than ever, it might be wise, financially possible, to hire a new cleaning staff or a third-party company to deal with the bulk of the heavy cleaning.
+Because cleaning is more vital than ever, it might be wise, if financially possible, to hire a new cleaning staff or a third-party company to deal with the bulk of the heavy cleaning.

 With so many things to keep clean, it may be tough to remember to complete all of the cleaning tasks.
-To make it a little easier, we’ve put together a downloadable guide help you and your employees keep track of the cleaning tasks that need to be completed.
+To make it a little easier, we’ve put together a downloadable guide to help you and your employees keep track of the cleaning tasks that need to be completed.

 Restaurant Cleaning Checklist (click to open)